kborling/angular-mode/README.md

 - Specify a name for the selected schematic.
 - Pick a destination directory for the generated schematic.

+### Quick Open Schematics

+Angular Mode offers convenient shortcuts to quickly open schematic files for various Angular schematic types by using the `C-c a o` prefix.
+See the list of corresponding [keybindings](#keybindings).

 ## Installation

 You can install `angular-mode` manually or via a package manager.